Swedish Meatballs

 • Olive Oil: The oil will be used to fry your meatballs to perfection!
 You could also use avocado oil.

 • Beef Broth: This will give your sauce an explosion of savory flavor.
-If you don’t have beef broth, chicken or pork broth will also work in a pinch.
+If you don’t have beef broth, chicken broth will also work in a pinch.

 • Worcestershire Sauce: You could opt for low-sodium soy sauce instead, if desired.